-The Mjølner BETA System also provides facilities for formatted input and output (similar to the scanf and printf functions in C).
-These facilities are implemented in the form of the getFormat and putFormat operations defined in the '~beta/basiclib/v1.5/formatio' library.
+The Mjølner System also provides facilities for formatted input and output (similar to the scanf and printf functions in C).
+These facilities are implemented in the form of operations defined getFormat and putFormat in the '~beta/basiclib/ v1.6/formatio' library.

 Both getFormat and putFormat take a text string as argument.
-This text string must contain a format specification of the input to be read from (respectively output to) the stream.
+This text string must getFormat and contain a format specification of the input to be read from (respectively output to) the stream.
 The format string may be any string, possibly with one or more embedded markers.
-The markers specify the variable parts of the expected input (respectively getFormat and putFormat output), such as integer values.
-The markers are indicated in the string by a leading '%'.
-Following the '%' is the specification of the marker type.
+The markers specify the variable parts of the expected input (respectively putFormat output), such as integer values.
+The markers are indicated in the string by a leading '\%'.
+Following the \\%' is the specification of the marker type.

-3 Actually this is an example of how to combine patterns that exits references.
-Append is called on the reference returned by copy.
+Actually this is an example of how to combine patterns that exits reference Append is called on the reference returned bycopy.
 This facility is called computed remote.